storm-fsv-cvut/smoderp2d-manual/user_guide/docs/index.md

 represents the morphology of the modelled area.
 Each cell in the raster contains information about the land elevation.

+The model numerical scheme spatial discrimination is inherited from the DEM layer cell size.
 The cell size can vary depending on the size of the modelled area.
 For the SMODERP2D model the minimum cell size should be 2 meters, with an optimum of 5 meters or more.

 ![Digital elevation model with basemap](./img/dem_byk.png)